danielpclark/PolyBelongsTo/README.md

 **Database integrity** can be checked with a few methods to find orphaned record relations and incorrectly typed polymorphic relations.

 **Deep cloning** of records with associations is an added feature this gem provides.
-It requires no configuration to use, youcan simply invoke: `pbt_deep_dup_build`.
+It requires no configuration to use, you can simply invoke: `pbt_deep_dup_build`.
 This makes for much easier record duplication than the [deep_cloneable](https://github.com/moiristo/deep_cloneable) gem.

 #Installation